 As for video quality, it performs really well and is pretty much on par with the Hero 5 Black, which is extremely good for something this tiny (and affordable).

-Moreover, like other GoPros, it has all the nifty features that makes your life easier such as the QuikStories App, the hands free voice control feature and many more.
+Moreover, like other GoPros, it has all the nifty features that make your life easier such as the QuikStories App, the hands-free voice control feature and many more.

 Small & Compact Body – Good or Not?